2023 NCAA Tournament First Four Preview and Predictions

 Arizona State finished tied for fifth in Pac-12 play with an 11-9 conference record.
 The Sun Devils managed to upset USC in the conference quarterfinals but ultimately fell to Arizona in their next contest.
 Senior guard Desmond Cambridge Jr. leads ASU with 13.7 points per game, and you may remember his half-court buzzer-beater to take down Arizona earlier this season.
 Bobby Hurley’s squad has had mixed results over the last month and change, going 7-7 in their last 14 games.
 Michigan transfer Frankie Collins‘ play is the X-factor for ASU if they want to play to their potential in this matchup.

-Although Nevada enters this game having lost four of six, I’m drawn to their strong backcourt play and overall balance.
-Arizona State will be able to keep things close with their top-30 defense, but the Wolf Pack’s excellent ball security and free throw shooting should give them the edge in a close game.
+Although I’m drawn to Nevada’s strong backcourt play and overall balance, they have lost four of six and are not playing their best right now.
+Arizona State will limit Nevada’s backcourt with their top-30 defense and should be able to score enough to pull out the win.
 These teams are neck-and-neck on Torvik since February 1, so this projects to be a fun one.

 SUBSCRIBE to the Vendetta YouTube Channel!